Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 It was Swiss longtrack rider Marcel Gerhardt that started to test the engine in longtrack racing, and he also he took along a GM engine to show "super tuner" Otto Lantenhammer in Germany.
 Otto Lantenhammer found it a most interesting engine with lots of potential, and he became the first official dealer for GM.
 For the 1983 season Lantenhammer prepared a GM for German rider Gringo Brandt, and on this GM he won the European grasstrack championship.
 (See Photo's at Foot of This Page).

-Pictured Left is a coloured photograph of the GM SP engine, but this one differs slightly in that that it has a sqaure housing cover for the contact breaker.
+Pictured is a coloured photograph of the GM SP engine, but this one differs slightly in that it has a square housing cover for the contact breaker.

-Pictured Below is the Special Longtrack machine as ridden by Gringo Brandt.
-You will see it has extra cooling fins welded onto it, and originally it boasted a twin exhaust pipe, although it it is fitted with a single system in these photographs.
+Pictured below is the Special Longtrack machine as ridden by Gringo Brandt.
+You will see it has extra cooling fins welded onto it, and originally it boasted a twin exhaust pipe, although it is fitted with a single system in these photographs.

 We mentioned above, that the Long Track machine originally had a Twin exhaust which was a special one built by Otto Lantenhammer.
 Although difficult to see in the pictures below, it is in fact a twin pipe, and it was very quickly deemed illegal.